kaboc/pot/packages/pottery/README.md

 The scoping feature of [Pot] is not very suitable for Flutter apps because Pot is not a package specific to Flutter but for Dart in general and so is the scoping feature.

-Pottery makes use of the widget lifecycle to manage the lifecycle of pots.
+Pottery makes use of the widget lifecycle to limit the scope of pots.
 It is more natural and less error-prone.

 ### How beneficial is it to use this?